fwielstra/fwielstra.github.io/_drafts/dialogflow.md

 By default, a Dialogflow agent will "listen" to all Intents at the same time, invoking the Intent that most closely matches the user's input.
 However, this will quickly cause the wrong Intent to be triggered, especially if the Agent expects similar-sounding input in different stages of the conversation (such as when it asks for a date).

-To solve this, Intents can be configured with Contexts, both Input and Output contexts.
-An Output context is like a flag set when an Intent is triggered, it's like a "status".
-When defining an output context, the developer can set an expiry, or, after how many conversation steps the Context is no longer valid.
-An example is that you set a "listening to departure date input" context after an Intent's response asks "When would you like to go?".
+To solve this, Intents can be configured with [Contexts](https://dialogflow.com/docs/contexts), which are in the form of Input and Output contexts.
+An Output Context is like setting a flag when an Intent has been triggered, much like a current status.
+When defining an output context, the developer can set an Expiry, which indicates after how many conversation steps the Context is no longer valid.
+An example is that you set a "listening to departure date input" context after an Intent's response asks "When would you like to go?"

 Next, in a generic "date receiving" Intent, the handler for that Intent can see which context is active - departure date or arrival date.
 This is then known as an Input Context.

 When configuring an Intent with an Input Context in the Dialogflow interface, what basically happens is that the Agent does not listen for that particular Intent in the user's phrasing until the Input Context is set to active.
 That is, it doesn't even listen for date input until one of the two date input Contexts is active.
 This is the primary approach to handling different phases in a conversation.

 ## Fulfilment

-When creating an Intent, there are two options for the handling of it; either have the Agent reply, optionally replying with the input the user gave, or implement a fully custom fulfilment via a web hook.
+When creating an Intent, there are two options for the handling of it; either have the Agent reply, optionally replying with the input the user gave, or implement a fully custom [Fulfillment](https://dialogflow.com/docs/fulfillment) via a web hook.

 When configuring a web hook, Dialogflow will call the web hook you configure with a HTTP POST request containing a JSON body.
 This JSON document contains information about the input, the contexts, and (for the developer's convenience), any extracted Entities, normalized to a common format (e.g. an ISO date for October 21st when the user's phrase said "Next Sunday").

-The webhook gets the document and returns another JSON body, telling Dialogflow how to respond, which output contexts to set, which selectable options to show to the user, etcetera.
+The webhook gets the document and returns another JSON body, telling Dialogflow how to respond, which output contexts to set, which selectable options to show to the user, etc.

 There are two major libraries to make implementing Dialog webhooks easier; there's the [Dialogflow fulfillment library](https://github.com/dialogflow/dialogflow-fulfillment-nodejs) for NodeJS, and the [Actions on Google library](https://github.com/actions-on-google/actions-on-google-nodejs) for NodeJS, which seems very similar to the Dialogflow fulfilment library but adds functionality for Firebase Functions, the Google Actions SDK, and smart home functionality.